Nonlinear crystal technologies

 BAE Systems produces crystals and other materials for use primarily in shifting the wavelength and frequency of laser light.
 We work with government research organizations, academia, and industry, both in the U.S. and internationally, to develop high-quality crystals for use in optical systems.
-Applications include infrared countermeasures, threat detection and targeting systems, sensor protection, infrared spectrometry, laser surgery, coherent x-ray generation, and high-power, directed-energy lasers.
+Applications include infrared countermeasures, threat detection and targeting systems, sensor protection, infrared spectrometry, laser surgery, coherent x-ray generation, THz generation, and high-power, directed-energy lasers.

 Production capabilities